Logo

 Apple podcast subscribeCastbox subscribeSpotify subscribeAmazon music subscribeaudible subscribe

-Estimated Reading Time: 5 minutesWhen your child talks back, melts down, or refuses simple requests, it’s easy to take it personally and assume they’re being disrespectful.
-But you’re not alone—many parents feel overwhelmed, confused, and exhausted by these daily battles.
-Today, you’ll learn why behavior is communication and how calming the brain first creates real change.
+When your child talks back, melts down, or refuses simple requests, it’s easy to take it personally and assume they’re being disrespectful.
+But you’re not alone.
+Many parents feel overwhelmed, confused, and exhausted by these daily battles.
+Understanding nervous system dysregulation can completely change how you view your child's behavior and help you respond in ways that create lasting change.

 Why does my child act out even when I’ve tried everything?

 Kids don’t choose chaos.
-When their nervous system is overwhelmed, they shift into fight, flight, freeze, fawn, or say “I don’t know.”
-These aren’t intentional choices—they’re survival responses.What this means for parents:
+When their nervous system is overwhelmed, they shift into fight, flight, freeze, fawn, or simply say, “I don’t know.”
+These aren’t intentional choices.
+They’re survival responses.

-• Your child isn’t trying to disrespect you
+• Your child isn’t trying to disrespect you.

-• Consequences don’t work when the brain is dysregulated
+• Consequences don’t work when the brain is dysregulated.

-• Calm comes before correction
+• Calm comes before correction.

-Parent scenario: A child who screamed during homework wasn’t being “lazy”—he was in freeze fight-or-flight mode from a long, overstimulating school day.
-Once his parents focused on co-regulation, his after-school meltdowns dropped dramatically.Takeaways:
+Parent scenario: A child who screamed during homework wasn’t being lazy.
+He was stuck in a freeze response after a long, overstimulating school day.
+Once his parents focused on co-regulation, his after-school meltdowns dropped dramatically.

-• Your child’s brain is overwhelmed, not misbehaving
+• Your child’s brain is overwhelmed, not misbehaving.

-• Regulation First Parenting™ always starts with calming the nervous system
+• Regulation First Parenting™ always starts with calming the nervous system.

 Why does my child explode over small limits like “time’s up” or “no”?

-Transitions and boundaries feel huge when a child’s nervous system is “on fire.”
-Even neutral requests can trigger panic or anger because their body senses danger, not instruction.Common dysregulation triggers:
+Transitions and boundaries can feel enormous when a child’s nervous system is overloaded.
+Even neutral requests can trigger panic or anger because their body senses danger, not instruction.

-• Sensory overload or understimulation
+• Sensory overload in children or understimulation

 • Poor sleep, anxiety, or inflammation